YazidooA/OCRProject/README.md

 How to use Makefile:

-make yes => It will build the program with file picker support make/make no => It will build the program without file picker support ./ui_app => It will run the program
+make yes => It will build the program with file picker support make all/no => It will build the program without file picker support ./ui_app => It will run the program
 ./ui_app test.png => It will run the program with test.png as input
 make clean => It will remove all files created by the Makefile